 We also have events just for fun!
 One of our favorite events is Guest Night.
 It has consisted of dinners in local restaurants, mystery dinner theater, country hoedowns, colonial tavern night, USO night, and a 50’s Skating Party.
 We also look forward to our picnics such as Tacky Tourist and Hawaiian Luau.
 Some of these have been costumed and floor show events.

 The club is also active on the District level.
 Mrs. A.D.
 Johnson (1952-54) served as District President during the 1950-1952 term and Mrs. John Moskway of the Windsor Junior Woman's Club (1986-88) served as Southside District Director of Junior Clubs.
-We have also had numerous members who have held district offices.
+Currently Helen Hill is serving a Southside District President for the 2014-2016 administration.
+We have also had numerous members who hold district offices.

 Over the years we have supported District and State projects.
 We look forward to working at the VA State Fair every year and in the Arts and Crafts contests on the district and state levels.
 We have had many blue ribbon winners at both levels.
 To support the GFWC Virginia State Project of the 2008-2010 term, to purchase an ambulance for the Virginia Tech Volunteer Student Rescue Squad, we held a dinner and auction, using a retro VPI theme and had Elvis as our entertainment and auctioneer.
 Our entire allotment for the project was raised that night.
 Three of our members were present at the GFWC Virginia convention when the ambulance was presented.